przebro/overseer/README.md

   make -f scripts/Makefile build
 ```
 ### Getting Started
-Inside def/samples directory there are sample definitions that consist together for an example workflow.
+Inside def/samples directory, there are sample definitions that consist together for an example workflow.
-After successful build binaries can be found inside the bin catalog.
+After a successful build, binaries can be found inside the bin catalog.
 * ovs - scheduler, by default it starts listening on 127.0.0.1:7053
 * ovswork - worker, by default it starts listening on 127.0.0.1:7055
 * chkprg - sample program
 * tools/ovscli - tool, helps manage resources and tasks.
 There is also an Electron-based client:(https://github.com/przebro/overseergui).
-It is recommended to use although it is also in a phase of a high development
+It is recommended to use although it is also in a phase of a high development.

-**Task definition**
+**Task definition**\
-Currently tasks definitions are stored in catalog, by default it is `def` catalog located in a root directory of a project.
+Currently, tasks definitions are stored in catalog, by default it is `def` catalog located in a root directory of a project.
 The basic task definition is:
 ```
 {